-If you are hoping to study medicine, Dentistry or Veterinary Science you be pleased to take advantage of the dedicated guidance and preparation to ensure the best chance of success.
-Brampton College offers many opportunities to develop your interest.
+If you are hoping to study Medicine, Dentistry or Veterinary Science then the college offers dedicated guidance and preparation to ensure the best chance of success.

-Over 600 of our students have been placed on medicine, dentistry and medically related programmes since 2000.
-They may be found in medical schools old and new from Oxford University to the University of East Anglia.
+Almost 650 of our students have been placed on Medicine, Dentistry and medically related programmes since 2000.
+Students are encouraged to apply to a range of universities, from Oxford University to the University of East Anglia.
 Our former students can be found at all the London medical schools – Kings, Imperial, Queen Mary, St George’s and University College.

 Medical and Dentistry applicants receive: